Brinda1750/Flutter_Quotes_App/README.md

 # 📱 Flutter Quotes App

-A beautiful and minimal **Flutter Quotes App** that displays inspirational and motivational quotes.
-Designed with clean UI and efficient navigation to help uplift your day, one quote at a time.

-## ✨ Overview

 This Flutter app features AI-powered quote generation across various categories.
 Users can effortlessly search for quotes, create their own, and share them with others.
 Designed with a clean and responsive interface, it delivers a seamless experience on both Android and iOS — offering daily motivation and inspiration at your fingertips.

+## ✨ Overview

+This Flutter app offers a collection of inspirational quotes, allowing users to generate personalized quotes using AI based on different categories.
+Users can easily search for new quotes, create their own, and share them with others.
+With a clean and responsive design, the app ensures a smooth experience on both Android and iOS devices, providing a quick source of motivation and inspiration whenever needed.